Herman J. Mankiewicz: Academy Award celebration

 On the night of the awards, Herman turned on his radio and sat in his bedroom chair.
 Sara lay on the bed.
 As the screenplay category approached, he pretended to be hardly listening.
 Suddenly from the radio, half screamed, came "Herman J. Mankiewicz."
 Welles's name as coauthor was drowned out by voices all through the audience calling out, "Mank!
 Mank!
 Where is he?"
 And audible above all others was Irene Selznick: "Where is he?"

-George Schaefer accepted Herman's Oscar.
+George J. Schaefer accepted Herman's Oscar.
 "Except for this coauthor award, the Motion Picture Academy excommunicated Orson Welles," wrote Meryman, "[and] as Pauline Kael put it, 'The members of the Academy ... probably felt good because their hearts had gone out to crazy, reckless Mank, their own resident loser-genius."

 The film as a whole

 Richard Meryman concludes that "taken as a whole ...
 Citizen Kane was overwhelmingly Welles's film, a triumph of intense personal magic.
 Herman was one of the talents, the crucial one, that were mined by Welles.
 But one marvels at the debt those two self-destroyers owe to each other.
 Without Welles there would have been no supreme moment for Herman.
 Without Mankiewicz there would have been no perfect idea at the perfect time for Welles ... to confirm his genius ...
 The Citizen Kane script was true creative symbiosis, a partnership greater than the sum of its parts."